buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.2.8 =
+* Notifications - Provided option to subscribe to group notifications from a single group screen
+* Notifications - Provided new notification types to trigger when members create new activity or discussion in a group
+* Core - Handled migration for new subscription workflow for groups and associated forums
+* REST API - Provided API support for new subscription workflow for groups

 = 2.2.7.1 =
 * Network Search - Handled network search not working critical issue for database table with custom prefix